Azure/azure-quickstart-templates/201-api-management-logs-to-moesif-using-eventhub-webapp/README.md

 The integration works by logging API calls to an Azure EventHub.
 An Azure WebJob reads the event hub and sends to Moesif [More info on this integration](https://www.moesif.com/implementation/log-http-calls-from-azure-api-management?platform=azure-management).

+##### The deployment performs the following tasks:
+- Create Azure Eventhub Namespace, an Eventhub and a policy for Send and for Listen
+- If an existing Azure Api Management instance is provided, create a new logger `log-to-eventhub` named `moesif-log-to-event-hub` for use in Api Management policy xml.
+- Create Storage account to store eventhub consumption checkpoints
+- Create Azure App Service plan and an Azure App Service.
+Sets environment variables for use by Webjob
+- Create a Webjob (Continuous) that listens for eventhub events (Api Management request/responses) and forwards events to Moesif.

+- The Webjob pulls [Moesif/ApimEventProcessor](https://github.com/Moesif/ApimEventProcessor), builds it, and runs it using preset environment variable parameters.

+If an existing Azure Api Management is not specified, the `log-to-eventhub` logger is not automatically created.
+To manually create this logger, utilize the [`nested/microsoft.apimanagement/service/loggers.json` ARM template](nested/microsoft.apimanagement/service/loggers.json)

 ## How to install

 ### 1. Start Azure Resource Deployment